 I first teach my clients how to let go of the tension they are holding onto in their chests, and when they do this it calms them and their nervous system – then they feel so much better and their anxiety disappears.
 This becomes a sustainable change too.

 Have a quick read of some testimonials of how I helped people transform their lives, and if you want to live anxiety free, contact me.
-If you want more information on how I help people with anxiety, please have a look at: How to be free from Anxiety (click here).

 Enjoy your breathing!